Authors on orange glow background

 3. Create a culture shift

 A flexibility-first operating model will drive an organization to a more modern, easy-to-attract and easy-to-retain state.
-And organizations preparing for this change must undergo a culture shift.
-This includes developing more objective productivity measures, implementing technologies that support remote collaboration, and updating policies and practices so that everyone sees the need for work-life balance.
+Organizations preparing for this change must undergo a company culture shift.
+This includes:

 – Chase Wilson, Senior Vice President – Solutions & Product Innovation